ethereumjs/ethereumjs-monorepo/packages/util/README.md

 ### Module: [internal](src/internal.ts)

-Internalized simple helper methods like `isHexPrefixed`.
-Note that methods from this module might get deprectared in the future.
+Internalized simple helper methods like `isHexString`.
+Note that methods from this module might get deprecated in the future.

 ### Module: [kzg](src/kzg.ts)